trikoder/oauth2-bundle/docs/controlling-token-scopes.md

 ```

 ## Work with refresh token
-The scopes created in this way will not be recognized by the library.
+The scopes created in this way will not be recognized by the library when trying to login using the `refresh_token` grant method.
 In order to append new scopes, you need to override the service `Trikoder\Bundle\OAuth2Bundle\Manager\ScopeManagerInterface`.
 Here is an example:
 ```yaml